About Our Literary Agency...

 Sylvia Tooker, Web Manager

-Based in Dallas, Texas, Sylvia Tooker provides virtual web design services to solo professionals, private practitioners, and small businesses nationwide.
-Having previously worked for small businesses in administrative and office management positions, designing websites for them is a natural fit for her detail-oriented skills and experience.
+Based in Dallas, Texas, Sylvia Tooker provides virtual web design and site maintenance services to solo professionals and small businesses nationwide.
+Having previously worked for small businesses in administrative positions, designing and managing websites for them is a natural fit for her detail-oriented skills and experience.

 Shane Bowlin, Administrative Director

 Shane Bowlin, administrative director, provides support from her office in Gainesville, Florida.
 She has been assisting authors/small business owners virtually for over 12 years.
 Shane, a leader in the VA industry, has published articles and ebooks on a variety of topics, and has been interviewed for radio, print, and electronic media.